Jbudone/ChattyWith.me/README.md

 # ChattyWith.me

-An AJAX take on IRC.
+An AJAX approach to IRC.

 How it works
 =============